ekupaskibas18/ekupaskibas18.github.io/blogs/sonnets/2014-04-11-mute-was-i-of-sweet-lines.md

 ## Mute Was I of Sweet Lines

-None more so to say, swayed I in an instant.
+None more so to say, swept I in an instant.
 My day rises at presence of your radiance.
 I beseech heaven draw forth all these jitters,
 That then I find myself lost in deeper prayers.